 Garden egg leaf, a neglected crop in the past that is seen as a low-status vegetable associated with poor people is now an important crop in several African countries and is indigenous to sub-Saharan Africa.
 Garden egg leaf is a herbaceous plant or vegetable grown for its nutritional, medicinal and economic value (Nkamigbo et al., 2024).
 It can be stored for up to three months by letting it dry.
-This is a useful characteristic in the tropics given the lack of refrigeration in some rural areas (Mangan, 2017).Garden eggplant has fruits that are shaped like chicken eggs, hence the name ‘eggplants.
+This is a useful characteristic in the tropics given the lack of refrigeration in some rural areas (Mangan et al., 2017).Garden eggplant has fruits that are shaped like chicken eggs, hence the name ‘eggplants.
 The fruits may be pear-shaped, round, long or cylindrical depending on the variety.
 The Scientific name of the plant is Solanum spp.
 It belongs to the family Solanaceae and genus Solanum.
 It has about 1,400 species found around the world most especially in the temperate and tropical regions.
 The genus Solanum comprises over 1,000 species with at least 100 indigenous African species; among thesethe Gilo, Kumba, Shum, and Aculeatum cultivar groups are important in Africa, with Shum being highly cultivated for its leaves (Omotesho et al., 2017).
 The plant looks just like a shrub.
 Its height varies from 40 to 150 centimeters.
-The plant's foliage stands out for its substantial size, roughlobes, and dimensions of 10 to 20 centimeters in length and 5 to 10 centimeters in width (Opara &Udourioh 2023).
+The plant's foliage stands out for its substantial size, roughlobes, and dimensions of 10 to 20 centimeters in length and 5 to 10 centimeters in width (Opara &Udourioh, 2023).
 It can adapt to different climates.
 Garden eggplant can also grow even in most difficult soils little wonder it is seen as an easy way of producing food and raising income from numerous kinds of“agricultural wasteland (National Research Council, 2006) thereby boosting food security.
 Garden egg fruit are usually white, yellow, light yellow to green with smooth glossy skin.
 The garden egg is called by various local names in Nigeria.
-Yoruba call it Igbaaja, Hausa call it guata, Efik call it Anyara while the igbos call it Afufa or Anara (Opara et al 2023; Isibor et al 2023).
+Yoruba call it Igbaaja, Hausa call it guata, Efik call it Anyara while the igbos call it Afufa or Anara (Opara & Udourioh, 2023; Isibor & Nkamigbo , 2023).

 The garden egg leaf has numerous uses.
 The leaves of Solanum aethiopicum are eaten as a leaf vegetable and are actually more nutritious than the fruit.
 The garden egg leaf is eaten both raw and cooked and is becoming more popular as a cultivated crop.
 Solanum aethiopicum is used as an ornamental in Asia.
 In Nigeria, Igbo people use the fruit as a substitute for kolanut, especially for those who do not want to chew kolanut, in which case it is used to welcome guests at home or before resumption of a traditional ceremony.
-Garden egg leaf, as it is commonly known in Nigeria, is sometimes used to make a tomato-based sauce which can be used to eat yam and it can also be sold by farmers to generate income.According toNational Research Council (2006), garden egg contains many nutrients such as 92 percent water, small amounts of protein, vitamins, minerals, and starch.
+Garden egg leaf, as it is commonly known in Nigeria, is sometimes used to make a tomato-based sauce which can be used to eat yam and it can also be sold by farmers to generate income.According toNational Research Council (2006), garden egg contains many nutrients such as 92% water, small amounts of protein, vitamins, minerals, and starch.
 It has moderate sources of beta-carotene, B vitamins, and C. It also contains calcium, iron, potassium, and probably other minerals.